EverNife/ECForgeListener/README.md

     }
 ```

-On Mohist it does not require the BUS, but on Archlight it requires the BUS.
+On some versions of Mohist it does not require the Event.BUS to register events, but on Arclight it is always required.

 So, its a good idea to always let the bus over there :D